john-science/john-science.github.io/_posts/2024-05-13-linux-grab-bag.md

 $ chmod 744 -r Dir2
 ```

+> DO NOT TYPE THIS EXAMPLE!

 But, watch out!
 Linux will let you make mistakes.
-Do NOT do this:
+Do NOT type this:

 ```shell
 $ chmod 000 hello_world.sh